tim-roberts1/tva/website/blog/2022-011-30-dev-beta/index.md

 ## Beta Cometh

 As of today we are [feature complete](https://github.com/pluralsight/tva/projects/2) for all of our packages!
 This means that from this point forward, we are focusing on delivering a stable "rc" release.
-In order to do this we need _YOU_ the early adopter to test out migration and help us reveal the areas we can improve our packages. :zap:
+In order to do this we need _YOU_, the early adopter, to test out migration and help us reveal the areas we can improve our packages. :zap:

 ## Design Tokens